 As the first openly gay church minister and cabinet minister (provincial or federal) in Canada, Stevenson has been a pioneer in advancing the interests of the LGBT community.

 But sometimes this has taken place behind the scenes.

 An example occurred after he was nominated as the NDP provincial candidate in Vancouver-Burrard in 1996.
-Stevenson told the Straight by phone that the party leader and premier, Glen Clark, phoned him up to say he would like to meet him for breakfast.
+Stevenson told the Straight that the party leader and premier, Glen Clark, phoned him up to say he would like to meet him for breakfast.
 Stevenson had never met Clark before.

 “He said ‘What do we need to get the gay vote?
 What would really help us against [Gordon] Campbell?
 It’s going to be very close,’ ” Stevenson recalled.

 He replied that gay men were spending $10,000 per year on an antiretroviral treatment called AZT because it wasn’t covered by PharmaCare.
 Stevenson said he told Clark that offering provincial funding for this would be “huge”.